|

 - The expected duration of the disability, and

-- Is actively seek appropriate medical treatment.
+- Actively seek appropriate medical treatment.

 Definition of Doctor/Health Care Professional